- What is professional tax?

 |Maharashtra||10,000+ (monthly)||INR 200 per month and INR 300 in Feb|

 |West Bengal||40,000+ (monthly)||INR 200|

 |Gujarat||12,000+ (monthly)||INR 200|

 Professional tax is not applicable in union territories.
 This is because they are small regions and the income generation in these places is lower than the states.
 Hence union territories do not charge this tax from employees.
 Except for Pondicherry, no other union territory levies this tax.

 In Pondicherry, half-year salary up to INR 99,999 is exempt from this tax.
-The professional tax for different income ranges in Pondicherry is given below.
+The p tax for different income ranges in Pondicherry is given below.

 |Income Range (INR)||Professional Tax (INR)|

 |1,00,000 – 2,00,000||250 half yearly|